10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-There is just something about spending your golden years by a beach that sounds appealing.
-But many of these popular spots come with hefty price tags and have become too expensive for most retirees.
+Unfortunately, many popular beach towns come with hefty price tags and have become too expensive for most retirees.

 Hilton Head, South Carolina

-Alternative: Myrtle Beach provides a good alternative for retirees.
-Despite being a popular vacation spot, the cost of living remains low.
+Alternative: Myrtle Beach, South Carolina, provides a good alternative for retirees.
+Despite being a popular vacation spot, the PayScale cost of living is 8% below the national average.
 And with so many things to do, retirees can fill their days with fun or relaxation.

 Palm Beach, Florida

-But Palm Beach is an expensive choice with a cost of living higher than the national averages by nearly every measure (housing, cost of living, etc.).
-The median cost of a home is over $400,000.
+But Palm Beach is an expensive choice, with a cost of living higher than the national average by nearly every measure.

-Alternative: If you have your heart set on Florida, you can still stretch your retirement savings while enjoying the Sunshine State.
-Pensacola offers beautiful beaches and plenty of activities and learning opportunities for retirees to choose from, and the median home price is around $240,000.
-Since Florida won’t tax your retirement income, this city is a real win.
+Alternative: If you have your heart set on Florida, consider Pensacola.
+It offers beautiful beaches and plenty of activities for retirees.
+The median home sale price is around $280,000.

 Boca Raton, Florida

 Boca Raton is another expensive Florida beach town.
-The median home price listing in the city is just under $600,000, which is more than many people have saved to last their entire retirement.
+The median home price is just above $700,000, which is more than many people have saved to last their entire retirement.

-Alternative: Retirees on a budget can consider Deerfield Beach instead.
-The community’s median home price listing is less than half of Boca Raton’s at $265,000.
-Retirees can enjoy beaches and intercoastal waterways without paying a premium.
+Alternative: Retirees on a budget can consider Deerfield Beach, Florida, instead.
+The community’s median home price ($275,000) is more than 50% less than Boca Raton’s, allowing for many retirees to still enjoy nice beaches and intercoastal waterways.

 San Francisco, California